Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 I'm reaching out with an exclusive invitation for leaders who are ready to transform their executive presence and command any room they enter.

-**Introducing the Executive Presence Immersion**
+**Introducing the Executive Presence Immersion: July 20-23, 2025**

-Join me for an intimate, transformative experience at the luxurious ALILA Resort NAPA VALLEY.
+Join me for an intimate, transformative experience at the luxurious ALILA Resort NAPA VALLEY on July 20-23, 2025.
 With limited slots available, you'll master the art of executive presence through personalized coaching, immersive workshops, and practical application.

 During this exclusive immersion experience, you'll: